 Day 1: Prep the fish.
 Approximately 4 to 6 hours.

-Students will mount one life-size mammal.
-Depending on availability, choices of specimens will likely be raccoon, fox, coyote, mink, pine martin, or squirrel.
-Mammal classes take five days spread over four weekends or five days straight.
+Students will mount a life-size fox for the mini-class, but will have choices in the 7-week class depending on the availability of specimens (e.g., bobcat, fox, raccoon, coyote, etc.) Mammal classes take five days spread over four weekends or five days straight.

 Day 1: Skin, flesh, and salt; measure and order forms and other supplies.
 Approximately 6 to 8 hours.